calvinmetcalf/liar/readme.md

 promise.denodify(function)
 ```

-takes as an argument a function which has a callback as it's last argument, returns a function that acts identically except it returns a promice instead of taking a callback.
+takes as an argument a function which has a callback as it's last argument, returns a function that acts identically except it returns a promise instead of taking a callback.

 ###[fold left](https://github.com/calvinmetcalf/lie-lfold)